Second “No Kings” Protest Held in Tyler

 Photo by Mateus Ferreira.

-Alexander, who is also the Vice President of Smith County Young Democrats, said three years ago, the local Democratic party had barely 20 people show up to events.
-Now, he said he is thrilled by the number attending the protest.
+Alexander, who is vice president of Smith County Young Democrats, said three years ago, the local Democratic party barely had 20 people show up to events.
+He said he is thrilled by the number attending the protest.

-“It’s a really visual way to show that the work that we’re doing in our community is making a difference to people and really resonating with people and there are way more people like us, that think like we do, than anyone gives us credit for,” said Alexander.
+“It’s a really visual way to show that the work that we’re doing in our community is making a difference to people and really resonating with people and there are way more people like us, that think like we do, than anyone gives us credit for,” Alexander said.

-Kristen Hardin-Sigler, from Smith County Young Democrats, said 400 people signed up and they were expecting four times that amount, exceeding the number from the first No Kings protest in Tyler.
-Different organizers estimated 1,700 to over 2,000 attending the protest.
+Kristen Hardin-Sigler, a member of Smith County Young Democrats, said 400 people signed up to attend and that they were expecting four times that amount, exceeding the number from the first No Kings protest in Tyler.
+Different organizers estimated 1,700 to over 2,000 attended the protest.

 “No Ice!
 No KKK!
 No Fascist USA,” she chanted as protesters echoed her.

-Passing Cars honked their approval, stirring up cheers from the crowd.
+Passing cars honked their approval, stirring cheers from the crowd.
 A white truck with a “Thin Blue Line” and “Make America Great Again” zoomed down the street.
 It slowed down to let out a cloud of black smoke into a group of flag-waving protestors.
-The truck sped off, and the chanting continued all the same.
+The truck sped off, and the chanting continued.

-Around 6 p.m., various organizers and public figures gave speeches.
-The first to pick up the microphone was Navy veteran and local attorney Peter G. Milne.
+At about 6 p.m., organizers and public figures began giving speeches.
+The first to speak was Navy veteran and local attorney Peter G. Milne.

 “Raise your hand if you’re an anti-fascist,” Milne said, as the crowd erupted into cheers.
 “Yeah, Antifa!
 Well what does that mean?
 That means you’re an American.
 That means you’re a patriot.
 That’s not a bad word, that’s a good word.”

-Milne went on to say America had strayed from the Constitution and into fascism.
+Milne said America had strayed from the Constitution and into fascism.

 Photo by Mateus Ferreira.

-Next was Rev. Rob Jerger, a Vicar at St. Clare’s Episcopal Church and an advocate for the LGBTQ+ community.
+Next was the Rev. Rob Jerger, a vicar at St. Clare’s Episcopal Church, and an advocate for the LGBTQ+ community.
 He spoke on his experience ministering to the queer community while the government passed “anti-LGBTQ legislation.”

-Al Durante is a Texas State Democratic Executive Committee Member for the First Congressional District of Texas.
-He spoke on the importance of protecting the vote and “Taking back Congress.”
-Dr. McKellar, a decorated veteran who is running for Mayor of Tyler, expressed her support for the protest.
+Al Durante is a Texas State Democratic Executive Committee member for First Congressional District of Texas.
+He spoke on protecting the vote and “Taking back Congress.”
+Shirley.
+McKellar, a decorated veteran who is running for mayor of Tyler, expressed her support for the protest.

-Dax Alexander gave a harsh speech on various policies from the current administration.
-Wendy Jones from The American Federation of Government Employees criticized the government shutdown affected the salaries of government workers.
+Dax Alexander spoke harshly on policies of the current administration.
+Wendy Jones, a member of The American Federation of Government Employees, spoke on how the government shutdown affected the salaries of government workers.

-The final remarks were by Students Justice in Palestine at UT Tyler.
-An unnamed representative blamed the “system of monopoly capitalism” as the root of all crises threatening modern civilization.
-They connected Trump’s use of ICE with the IDF’s control over Palestine.
-The group added that America needs to learn from Palestine’s struggle “for freedom and democracy.”
+The final remarks were by an unnamed representative of Students Justice in Palestine at UT Tyler who blamed the “system of monopoly capitalism” as the root of crises threatening civilization.
+The speaker connected Trump’s use of ICE with the IDF’s control over Palestine and said America needs to learn from Palestine’s struggle “for freedom and democracy.”

 “This struggle, this resistance, is a war that must end in either a revolutionary reconstitution of society at large, or in the common destruction of all of humanity.”